A double-dimensional approach to formal category theory: Yoneda embeddings

-Following Section 3 of \cite{Weber07}, we pause to investigate the existence of left and right adjoints to $\ps f$; in particular \propref{right adjoint to ps f} and \corref{left adjoint to ps f} below are adaptations of Proposition 3.7 and Theorem 3.20(2) given there, to the setting of hypervirtual double categories.
-We start with the description of the right adjoint. \begin{proposition} In a hypervirtual equipment consider yoneda embeddings $\map{\yon_A}A{\ps A}$ and $\map{\yon_C}C{\ps C}$ as well as a morphism $\map fAC$ such that $(\yon_C \of f)_*$ exists, so that $\map{\ps f}{\ps C}{\ps A}$ can be defined as above.
-If the companions of $\yon_C$, $f$, $\ps f$ and $\ps f \of \yon_C$ exist then $\ps f$ has a right adjoint $f^\flat \coloneqq \cur{(\ps f \of \yon_C)_*}$ that is defined by the cartesian cell
+Following \cite{Street-Walters78} and \cite{Weber07}, we pause to investigate the existence of left and right adjoints to $\ps f$; in particular \propref{right adjoint to ps f} and part of \propref{left adjoint to ps f} below are adaptations of Proposition~13 of \cite{Street-Walters78} and Theorem 3.20(2) of \cite{Weber07} respectively, to the setting of augmented virtual double categories.
+We start with the description of the right adjoint. \begin{proposition} In an augmented virtual equipment $\K$ let $\map{\yon_A}A{\ps A}$ and $\map{\yon_C}C{\ps C}$ be yoneda embeddings and $\map fAC$ a morphism.
+Assume that $\yon_C$ is a good yoneda embedding (\defref{yoneda embedding}), so that $\map{\ps f}{\ps C}{\ps A}$ can be defined as in \eqref{definition of ps f}.
+If the companion of $\map{\cur{f_*}}C{\ps A}$ exists then $\ps f$ has a right adjoint $f^\flat \dfn \cur{(\cur{f_*})_*}$ that is defined by the cartesian cell

-\end{proposition} \begin{proof} First recall that $(\ps f \of \yon_C)_*$ forms the restriction of $\ps f_*$ along $\yon_C$ so that, by \lemref{restrictions and composites}, it forms the pointwise horizontal composite of $(\yon_{C*}, \ps f_*)$.
-Now consider the identity below; notice that the cartesian cells in either side define pointwise left Kan extensions because $\yon_C$ is dense (see \lemref{density axioms}).
-By \corref{Kan extensions and composites}, the full composite on the left again defines a pointwise left Kan extension so that, by the horizontal pasting lemma, it factors through the cartesian cell on the right-hand side as a cell $\eta$, as shown, which too defines a pointwise left Kan extension.
-Using \lemref{adjunctions in terms of left Kan extensions} and \propref{weak left Kan extensions along companions}, it follows that we can complete the proof by showing that $\ps f \of \eta$ defines $\ps f \of f^\flat$ as a left Kan extension.
+\end{proposition} \begin{proof} Notice that $\cur{f_*} \iso \ps f \of \yon_C$ by the previous proposition.
+Consider the identity below where the cocartesian cell is the factorisation of the cocartesian cell defining $(\cur{f_*})_*$ as the companion of $\ps f \of \yon_C$, through $\yon_{C*}$.
+Notice that the cartesian cells in either side define pointwise left Kan extensions because $\yon_C$ is dense (see \lemref{density axioms}); in particular the cell $\eta$ is the factorisation of the composite on the left-hand side through the cartesian cell defining $\yon_{C*}$.

-To see this notice that the identity above induces that below, where the cell $\cart'$ in the left-hand side denotes the factorisation of the cartesian cell defining $f^\flat$ through $\yon_{C*}$; it is again cartesian by the pasting lemma.

-We have seen that the composite of the bottom two cells of the left-hand side above defines a pointwise left Kan extension, so that the full composite defines a pointwise left Kan extension by the vertical pasting lemma (\lemref{vertical pasting lemma}).
-Since the same applies to the first column of the right-hand side, we conclude from the horizontal pasting lemma that $\ps f \of \eta$ defines $\ps f \of f^\flat$ as a left Kan extension, as required. \end{proof}